-A team of students and faculty from the New Mexico Space Grant Consortium (NMSGC) at New Mexico State University will launch a high-altitude balloon on August 21, 2017 as part of a nationwide, NASA-sponsored project to live-stream aerial video footage of the “Great American Eclipse.”
-The team will launch the roughly 8-foot-tall, helium-filled balloon, which will carry a video camera and other equipment to an altitude of up to 100,000 feet at the Homestead National Monument of America in Beatrice, Nebraska.
-Live footage from the camera will be available for public viewing on NASA Eclipse Live website.
+A team of students and faculty from the New Mexico Space Grant Consortium (NMSGC) at New Mexico State University launched a high-altitude balloon on August 21, 2017 as part of a nationwide, NASA-sponsored project to live-stream aerial video footage of the “Great American Eclipse.”
+The team launched the roughly 8-foot-tall, helium-filled balloon, which carried a video camera and other equipment to an altitude of up to 100,000 feet at the Homestead National Monument of America in Beatrice, Nebraska.
+Live footage from the camera was available for public viewing on NASA Eclipse Live website.

 The team members were Paulo Oemig, Ph.D., NMSGC Senior Research Scientist, Sten Hasselquist, doctoral candidate in the Astronomy Department, and Norann Calhoun, undergraduate student in the Chemical Engineering Department at New Mexico State University.

 Here are a few photos showing what the team accomplished:

 Read or view more coverage about the Eclipse Ballooning Project team: